zarr-developers/geozarr-spec/README.md

 GeoZarr Spec aims to provide a geospatial extension to the Zarr specification.
 Zarr specifies a protocol and format used for storing Zarr arrays, while the present extension defines **conventions** and recommendations for storing **multidimensional georeferenced grid** of geospatial observations (including rasters).

-The latest Editor's Draft version of OGC GeoZarr Specificationis found here in [HTML](https://zarr.dev/geozarr-spec/documents/standard/template/geozarr-spec.html) or [PDF](https://zarr.dev/geozarr-spec/documents/standard/template/geozarr-spec.pdf)
+The latest Editor's Draft version of OGC GeoZarr Specifications found here in [HTML](https://zarr.dev/geozarr-spec/documents/standard/template/geozarr-spec.html) or [PDF](https://zarr.dev/geozarr-spec/documents/standard/template/geozarr-spec.pdf)

 The following writings aim to introduce the fundamental concepts of geospatial data models and outline the context and motivation underpinning the development of GeoZarr: